venoajie/my-ai-assistant/docs/prompting_guide.md

     If, and **only if**, a specialized persona for your specific, nuanced task does not exist, you can use the "Act As" tactic to provide a temporary, inline role.
 This is a fallback, not a replacement for using a proper persona.
     *   **Use Case:** You need a quick security review, but a full `patterns/sva-1` (Security Vulnerability Auditor) persona doesn't exist yet.
     *   **Example:** `ai --persona core/arc-1 "Analyze the attached auth.py file. **For this task, act as a senior security reviewer** and generate a report highlighting potential vulnerabilities like injection risks or improper error handling."`
-    *   This works by layering a specific instruction *on top of* a capable base persona (`arc-1` is a good choice for analysis).
+    *   This works by layering a specific instruction *on top of* a capable base persona (`core/arc-1` is a good choice for analysis).

 *   **Caveat: Negative Constraints are Unreliable.**
     Telling the AI "Do not include a push step" is less reliable than giving it a positive list of actions that simply omits the push step.
 It's better to specify exactly what you *do* want.

-### The Safety Net: Adversarial Validation (New Section)
+### The Safety Net: Adversarial Validation

 To increase safety, the AI Assistant uses an "Adversarial Validation Chain."
-After the Planner generates an execution plan but before you are asked to confirm it, the plan is passed to a skeptical critic persona (`patterns/pva-1`).
+After the Planner generates an execution plan but before you are asked to confirm it, the plan is passed to a skeptical critic persona.
 This critic's job is to find potential flaws, risks, or unstated assumptions.

 You will see this critique in your terminal right before the confirmation prompt for any risky action.